 - Insider tip: The promenade leads to the Promenade du Clair de Lune, which winds around the city and hits many different notable sights in Dinard.

 Bastion de la Hollande

-Today, the bastion area contains cannon shooters and sits on a ledge overlooking the water so as to spot enemies arriving via sea.
-This can be a quick stop as you pass through the area on the promenade, but is worth a visit to see another piece of Saint-Malo’s diverse wartime history.
+Today, the bastion area contains cannon shooters and sits on a ledge overlooking the water to spot enemies arriving via sea.
+This can be a quick stop as you pass through the area on the promenade, but it is worth a visit to see another piece of Saint-Malo’s diverse wartime history.

 - Location: 3 Rue Jules Ferry

 - Insider tip: Hit up the nearby Maison du Québec, a museum dedicated to the Canadian province amidst a friendship with the town of Saint-Malo in the eighties (in fact, Saint-Malo has three sister cities in Québec).